 PureFlame mini is a camping stove capable of keeping your devices in charge away from the mains thanks to its ability to transform heat into electricity.

-The idea behind PureFlame is simple: you look around for a pine cone, a few twigs, the classic things found around to light the fire (always biomass, I recommend you don't burn things).
+The idea behind PureFlame is simple: you look around for a pine cone, a few twigs, the classic things found around to light the fire (always biomass, please do not burn thugs).

 The thermoelectric generator converts heat into electricity (a part of which is reused to help the fire itself remain lit and stable, so as to feed stably or devices).